Quantum Invariants and Fiberedness: Non-fibered knots

-\end{example} Nevertheless, the relation of $F_K$ to the MMR expansion does not persist for all strongly quasinegative knots.
+The relation of $F_K$ to the MMR expansion does not persist for all strongly quasinegative knots.
 Indeed, \cref{prop:stratified-ground-state} shows that the ground state in the stratified state sum detects the genus of the knot, whereas the Alexander polynomial appearing in the MMR expansion does not necessarily do so.
-The strongly quasinegative knots up to 12 crossings for which this happens are Moreover, the $F_K$ of these knots does not recover the structure in \cref{conj:strong-FK-ADO} either.
-In particular, the limit $q=\omega$, when $\omega$ is a primitive root of unity, does not recover the ADO polynomial.
+The strongly quasinegative knots up to 12 crossings for which this happens are $12n_{293}, 12n_{321}, 12n_{750}$ and $12n_{830}$.
+For all these knots, the leading term of the stratified sum is